 Hello everyone.
 This is Liz Harvey coming to you from our studios in New York City where we are dedicated to bringing you top quality advice from many of the leading expert professionals across the U.S. In today’s episode we are speaking with chiropractor, Dr. Dennis James of Performance Chiropractic Clinic located in Keller, Texas.
 Dr. James is a nationally recognized chiropractor and a member of both the American and Texas Chiropractic Association.
-He is also a certified acupuncturist and Fellow of the Acupuncture Society of America.
+He is also a Fellow of the Acupuncture Society of America.
 Dr. James specializes in family chiropractic care, treating infants to seniors.

 Today we’re going to talk about a very important topic: